giuseppeDiStefano001/Information-Visualization-Project-/Visualisation design.md

 - The symmetry is used to facilitiating a direct comparison of the shapes of the two distributions

-## 2) Visual Mapping Specification
+## 2) Question: Is there a correlation between the average age of a nation's players and its average competitive strength?

-2) Question: Is there a correlation between the average age of a nation's players and its average competitive strength?
+### Visual Mapping Specification

 | Name                                 | D   | F   | D'  |  X  | Y   | Z   | T   | R   |  —  | []  | CP                |
 | :---                                 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-:               |